-In early December 2021, Scales Sales and Service donated and installed a Rice Lake Weighing Systems RoughDeck® floor scale in the calf training area to ensure the zoo was ready for their newest residents.
+In early December 2021, Scales Sales and Service donated and installed a Rice Lake Weighing Systems RoughDeck[®] floor scale in the calf training area to ensure the zoo was ready for their newest residents.

-The Omaha Zoo had previously worked with Scales Sales and Service for multiple scale installations, and knew they would understand the demands this scale would face.
-Scales Sales and Service is headquartered in Omaha, Nebraska but they have multiple offices in Nebraska, Colorado and Iowa, allowing them to become one of the largest dealers of Rice Lake products.
-"We've worked with Rice Lake before and we know the quality of their products," the owners of Scales Sales and Service said.
+The Omaha Zoo had previously worked with Scales Sales and Service for multiple scale installations and knew they would understand the demands this scale would face.
+Scales Sales and Service is headquartered in Omaha, Nebraska, but they have multiple offices in Nebraska, Colorado and Iowa.
+"We've worked with Rice Lake before and we know the quality of their products," the owner of Scales

+Sales and Service said.
 "When we heard the zoo was preparing for elephant calves, we knew a RoughDeck was the best recommendation we could make.
-The scale has a high capacity and the durability needed to weigh elephants."
+The scale has the capacity and durability needed to weigh elephants."